cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ### Requirements

-We gonna use a tool named **cloudflared**.
+We will use a tool named **cloudflared**.
 This can be installed on any operating system.
-I'll use Ubuntu Linux on this step-by-step.
-Guide.
+I’ll use Ubuntu Linux in this step-by-step guide.
 But first, make sure you have:

 - Created your Cloudflare account.
 - A FQDN (domain name).